QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-23-mapping_ModLevelData.md

 # Overview

-A Mod Level Data (MLD) is a data asset you can include in your pak to customize the following for level;
+A Mod Level Data (**MLD**) is a data asset you can include in your pak to customize the following for level;
- - Show In mission Select
+ - Show in mission Select true/false
  - Level Display Name, Nickname and Designation
  - Level Picture
  - Level Description